 2. Swim In or Out

-The Fairfield Rec Center is home to a spanking new outdoor pool as well as an indoor aquatic center.
+The Fairfield Rec Center is home to a new outdoor pool as well as an indoor aquatic center.
 Daily passes are only $5 for adults, $3 for kids.
+(You can also work out in the weight rooms or on exercise equipment, or try out one of the new pickleball courts.)
 If you’d rather swim outdoors, head to Waterworks Park, where a small sand beach invites you to enter the cool waters of 97-acre Bonnifield Lake surrounded by tall, stately trees.

 3. Dine & Drink